 With a undeniable passion to write, Karen intertwined her passion of counseling and writing; in developing her three books, “The King’s Men,” “It’s All About School,” and her new book, “Jack Wentworth-The Real Belt,” which is a six-part book series.
 Karen also taught a course on self-publishing entitled “Basic Steps To Develop Your First Book.”
 She has helped numerous participants become self-published authors.

-Karen has organized, secured sponsors, as well as provided finances to present several “Youth Book Give-A-Ways,” of book “It’s All About School, ” and even her most recent book "Jack Wentworth- The Real Belt."
-Thousands of middle and high school students received a complimentary copy of these educational books in the Rochester, NY area.
+Karen has organized, secured sponsors, as well as provided finances to present several “Youth Book Give-A-Ways,” of her educational books “It’s All About School, ” and even her most recent book “Jack Wentworth- The Real Belt.”
+Numerous middle and high school students received a complimentary copy of these thought provoking books in the Rochester, NY area.

-Karen has over sixteen years of experience in public speaking & relations, marketing, and promotion.
+Karen has over sixteen years of experience in public speaking, marketing, and promotion.
 As a speaker, Karen has shared educational and enlightening information about her writings at numerous events nationally and internationally; including the historical Medgar Evers College in Brooklyn, NY, events in Dallas and Houston TX, to name a few locations.
 She has appeared on numerous tv show and in various newspapers.

-Karen's desire is to help encourage youth to develop their inner confidence, recognize who they are, value their life, and live a enjoyable and fulling life.
-Make the best out of each day...
+Karen’s desire is to help youth develop their inner confidence, recognize who they are, value their life, and enjoy fulfilling their life purpose.
+Make the best out of each day…